robotgoat/inavdocs/docs/modules/display.md

 ---
 title: Display
 slug: display
+description: INAV supports presenting information on a display
 ---

 INAV supports displays to provide information to you about your aircraft and INAV state.